blbadger/blbadger.github.io/index.md

 ## Fundamental features of nonlinearity
 The examples of nonlinear trajectories and boundaries above display a number of interesting features: aperiodic trajectories come from nonlinear systems, discontinuity often leads to aperiodicity, and changes in attractor dimension are often discontinuous.
-Here are abstract approaches to understanding these observations.

 ### [Aperiodic maps, irrational numbers, and solvable problems](/aperiodic-irrationals.md)